ojmel/MeaningfulProjects/README.md

 # MeaningfulProjects
-Hello, I'm Jamel Simpson.
+Hello, I'm Dr. Jamel Simpson.
 These are a collection of projects that I found engaging and complex.

 ## BlackJack
 This a project where a recreate a simple interation of blackjack in the browser with javascript/html/css.
 The highlights are my circumvention of javascript's asyncrohonous execution, introducing a sufficient amount of randomness for card draws, and implementation of original art.